 - Reflective glass

 UVB cannot go through any of these glasses but the UVA rays can.
 The capabilities to block UVA rays are different for different glass types.
-Now day’s people like to have a larger windows which is making the ability to block UVA more important.
+Now day’s people like to have larger windows once the room is renovated which makes the ability to block UVA more important.

 Clear Glass Windows